CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

 # Plugin Configuration

-## Description
+AppEngine provides a powerful and flexible way to extend its capabilities using plugins.
+One essential feature of plugins is the ability to expose configurable settings that can be managed directly through the AppEngine Administration Panel.
+These settings allow developers and administrators to dynamically control the behavior of their plugins without altering the codebase.

-AppEngine allows plugins to expose additional configuration.
-This configuration can be changed when you navigate to Plugin inside AppEngine Administration Panel.
-In this tutorial, we will add configuration for our FirstPlugin and use it inside SalesOrderToApproveEventJob Job that we created in the previous tutorial.
+In this tutorial, we’ll walk through how to add custom configuration settings to a plugin - FirstPlugin and utilize those settings in a job called SalesOrderToApproveEventJob that we created in the previous tutorial.

 ![Plugin](./media/plugin-configuration/first-plugin-empty-settings.webp)

+---

 ## Adding Configuration to Plugin

 1. Create new class PluginSettings.cs that implement abstract class `CompuTec.AppEngine.Base.Infrastructure.Configuration.SettingsCollection<IPluginConfiguration>`

     ![Plugin](./media/plugin-configuration/add-file-plugin-settings.webp)
-2. You are required to implement GetSettings method - this method should return configuration of out plugin.
+2. You need to implement the GetSettings method, which is responsible for returning the configuration settings of the plugin.

     PluginSettings.cs